-Attracting more vegans – how to create a vegan menu for your restaurant.
+How to create a vegan menu for your restaurant and attract more guests.

 Veganism is hot.
 Vegans care about animals and care about the environment.
 More people nowadays are turning to a plant-based diet.
 The number of vegan meat replacements is growing at significant rates in supermarkets all over the world.
 Local restaurants and big chains (like dominos or subway) are adding vegan options to their menus.
 And if they do, well it means there really is a market for this right?
 In this article, I will explain how to create a vegan menu for your restaurant.

 It is 2020, you cannot miss out and you will need to attract vegans to your restaurant.
 In this article, I will explain what a plant-based diet is.
 Moreover, I will tell you why you need to have at least one vegan option available.
 And what you definitely should think about when you design a vegan menu.

 The top photo is taken in Vegan Junk Food Bar in Amsterdam.

 Someone who eats vegan can decide to do this for numerous reasons.
 It could be for the animals, to reduce one’s carbon footprint or for health or religious reasons.
 When someone eats vegetarian, this person does not eat meat or fish.
 A vegan decides to eat no animals products at all.
 When someone says he/she eats plant-based, it means this person does not eat:

 - anything else I forget here but come from animals 😉

 Surprisingly, there are a few products, most people do not even know that contain animal products like beer, wine and liquor.
 Read more about this in this article.
 Otherwise, ask Google or your supplier.
 I have to mention that not all vegans even know that some drinks contain animal products though.
 I met plenty of them over the years.

 Why would you need to add vegan options to your menu?